-Web Updates [Heading 3]
+Web Updates

 COMPASS provided details about the development of CIM 2040 on its website.
 The website was, and continues to be, updated regularly and contains information on all aspects of this plan, including the plan itself and links to background on the issues and policies discussed within it.
 Draft plan chapters were posted online for public review and comment as they were completed.
-The plan was posted for official final public comment in spring 2014 March 3-April 27, 2014.
+The plan was posted for final public comment March 3-April 27, 2014.

-Quarterly Email Updates [Heading 3]
+Quarterly Email Updates